merchantprotocol/docs/docs/UserGuide/Catalog/Products/04_Default_Field_Values.md

 ### To edit the placeholder value:

-1. On the Admin sidebar, tap Stores.
-Then under Settings, choose Configuration.
+1. On the Admin sidebar, tap **Stores**.
+Then under **Settings**, choose **Configuration**.

-2. In the panel on the left under Catalog, choose Catalog.
+2. In the panel on the left under Catalog, choose **Catalog**.

-3. Expand the Product Fields Auto-Generation section.
+3. Expand the **Product Fields Auto-Generation** section.
 Then, make any changes needed to the placeholder values.

   For example, if there’s a specific keyword that you want to include for every product, or a phrase that you want to include in every meta description, you can type the value directly into the appropriate field.

   If you want to keep the existing placeholder values, be careful to preserve the double curly braces that enclose each markup tag.

-4. When complete, tap  Save Config .
+4. When complete, tap  `Save Config` .

 ### Common Placeholders